ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

   - /about.html
 ---

-I am an AI researcher, cooking interesting ideas.
+An AI researcher, cooking interesting ideas.
-<br> Feel free to contact me (<cychenisme@gmail.com>).
-I am open for cooperation!

 I received the MS from the Institute of Electronics at National (Yang Ming) Chiao Tung University in 2021, advised by [Prof. Wen-Huang Cheng](http://aimmlab.nctu.edu.tw/whcheng/index.html) and [Prof. Hong-Han Shuai](https://basiclab.lab.nycu.edu.tw/) and BS from the Department of Electrophysics at National Chiao Tung University in 2020.